Get insider access

 Charging Port USB-C

-The Logitech G535 have an excellent battery performance.
-They're advertised to last 33 hours continuously, and we measured just a bit over this.
+These headphones have an excellent battery performance.
+They're advertised to last 33 hours continuously, and we measured just a bit over this in our tests at 35.3 hours.
+That said, battery life varies based on usage.
 They also have an adjustable auto-off timer to help conserve battery life when you're not using them.
-While you can still receive audio while charging, they don't have an AUX port, so you can't use them passively.
+While you can still receive audio while charging using their included USB-A to USB-C cable, they don't have an AUX port, so you can't use them passively.

 8.0